sunnycomes/sunnycomes.github.io/source/_posts/2013-12-31-java-performance-tunning-tips.markdown

 ---
 layout: post
-title: "Java Performance Tunning Tips"
+title: "Java Performance Tuning Tips"
-date: 2013-12-11 20:59:44 +0800
+date: 2013-11-11 20:59:44 +0800
 comments: true
-categories:
+categories: coding
 ---
-The first version is completed on 2013.12.22 21:55, the main content is from [here](http://www.exforsys.com/tutorials/j2ee/performance-tuning-of-java-applications.html), thanks to the origin author.
+The first version is completed on 2013.11.10 21:55, the main content is from [here](http://www.exforsys.com/tutorials/j2ee/performance-tuning-of-java-applications.html), thanks to the origin author.

 Ever since the first version of Java Technology hit the streets, performance has been an important issue for Java developers.
 Java has improved dramatically and continually but, performance tuning is very essential to get the best results, especially when we think of J2EE applications.